cq615/chenqin/_pages/team.md

 <img align="left" width="200" src="/images/MB.png" style="margin-right: 15px" />

 **Mary-Brenda Akoda**, MRes Student (2024 - )\
 Mary-Brenda Akoda is the 2024 Google DeepMind Scholar at Imperial College London, where she is conducting research on Deep Generative Models for MRI reconstruction.
-She graduated with first-class honours in Computer Science (Machine Learning and AI) from Goldsmiths, University of London.
-Her research background includes pioneering Nigeria's first AI research for Diabetic Retinopathy Detection, in collaboration with lead ophthalmologists at the University of Calabar Teaching Hospital, for which she was awarded a patent for a novel method and system for Diabetic Retinopathy Grading based on Stacked Ensemble Learning.
+She graduated with first-class honours in Computer Science from Goldsmiths, University of London.
 Mary-Brenda is deeply passionate about leveraging AI to improve lives, with a keen focus on applying Generative AI to Healthcare.
 She is always eager to discuss translational research and collaborate on ground-breaking ideas that push the boundaries of AI in healthcare.  <br />
 <br /><br /> <br />

 Co-supervised PhD Students